YaminiG/dnn-visualization/README.md

 ### Deep Neural Network Visualization

+#### Heading 4 ####
 This is a toy example for visualization of deep neural network layer activation.
-The DNN trained on MNIST training data.
+The DNN trained on MNIST training data. #### Heading 4 ####

-1) MNIST database downloaded and fetched from the web
+* MNIST database downloaded and fetched from the web

-2) A convolutional neural network trained on the entire database consist of three convolutional layer with kernel size: 5 followed by a max pool layer with kernel size: 2.
+* A convolutional neural network trained on the entire database consist of three convolutional layer with kernel size: 5 followed by a max pool layer with kernel size: 2.
 The first and second convolutional layer performed 5 times on it's input, the third one performed 20 times, followed by a fully connected layer in the end.
-The loss function is cross entropy based, and finally the optimizer performed by Adam optimizer.
+    * The loss function is cross entropy based, and finally the optimizer performed by Adam optimizer.

-3) A visualization test has been performed by selecting five test images from MNIST randomly and plotting the corresponding activation of every hidden layer.
+* A visualization test has been performed by selecting five test images from MNIST randomly and plotting the corresponding activation of every hidden layer.

-Note that the visualization module first show the test image, then the activations of the layers.
+>Note that the visualization module first show the test image, then the activations of the layers.
 5 second delay has been used between image plotting.